-- 1. your defined benefit membership category.
+- 1. Your defined benefit membership category.
 This is found on your most recent Member Statement; - 2.
-The NTC % applicable to your defined benefit category: - categories 1, 1BC, 1C, 1D: 10.8% - category 2: 7.2% - categories 3, 4: 0%. - 3.
-Your member contribution rate, which depends on your category; - 4.
+The NTC% applicable to your defined benefit category: - categories 1, 1BC, 1C, 1D: 10.8% - category 2: 7.2% - categories 3, 4: 0%; - 3.
+Your member contribution rate, which depends on your category and whether you make these contributions from pre-tax or post-tax salary; - 4.
 Your super salary as per your most recent Member Statement.
+This salary will be reduced for any periods of part-time work during the year (if any).